 Welcome to Children Count

-Children Count is a permanent data and advocacy project of the Children's Institute at the University of Cape Town.
-We analyse nationally representative datasets to monitor the situation of children through carefully selected child indicators.
+Children Count is a permanent project of the Children's Institute at the University of Cape Town.
+We analyse national surveys and administrative data to monitor the situation of children through carefully selected child indicators.
 The statistics can be used by policy makers, researchers, students, the media and all those who work for the improvement of children's lives.

 DemographyDemography